andrewqho/ChessAI/README.md

 Next steps is to attempt a Monte Carlo Tree Search (MCTS) with a blend of simple rudimentary algorithm, the CNN, and the MLP to see if combining predictions from three sources improves performance.

-Helpful resource to look at it you want to attempt something similar: https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/ICPRAM_CHESS_DNN_2018.pdf https://www.cs.utexas.edu/~arman/PlayingChessWithLimitedLookAhead_preprint.pdf
+Helpful resources to look at it you want to attempt something similar: https://www.ai.rug.nl/~mwiering/GROUP/ARTICLES/ICPRAM_CHESS_DNN_2018.pdf https://www.cs.utexas.edu/~arman/PlayingChessWithLimitedLookAhead_preprint.pdf